backstage/backstage/docs/deployment/docker.md

 `yarn install`, generate type definitions using `yarn tsc`, and build the backend package with `yarn build:backend`.

-In a CI workflow it might look something like this:
+In a CI workflow it might look something like this, from the root:

 ```bash
 yarn install --frozen-lockfile